Andronowski Skeletal Collection for Histological Research

 The Andronowski Skeletal Collection for Histological Research (ASCHR) was initiated in 2017 to provide a resource for the study of skeletal microarchitectural variability with advancing age and between the sexes.
 Bone procurement has focused on two sites commonly used in histological age-at-death estimation: the mid-shaft sixth rib and anterior femoral mid-shaft.
 Our primary objective is to use this unique skeletal archive for histological and imaging research, with the goal of furthering knowledge of human bone biology.

 Modern human skeletal elements were collected from local medical schools with full consent from the donor themselves or their next-of-kin and in accordance with Medical Research guidelines.
 Demographic information, including age, sex, primary and secondary cause of death, are known for each individual.
-ASCHR currently boasts skeletal elements from nearly 700 individuals, including the left femur, sixth rib, and various cranial bones.
+ASCHR currently boasts skeletal elements from over 700 individuals, including the left femur, sixth rib, and various cranial bones.
 Specimens in the collection have been procured from donors ranging from 15 to 105 years-of-age at death with a roughly equal sex distribution.

 Certain ASCHR specimens have been imaged using various high-resolution imaging modalities including Synchrotron Radiation-based micro-Computed Tomography (SRµCT), laboratory micro-Computed Tomography (µCT), Confocal Laser Scanning Microscopy, and fluorescence and brightfield light microscopy totaling over 23 terabytes of data.